 You may have recently been attacked and injured by an animal.
 If so, an animal attack lawyer in Minneapolis, MN can provide legal assistance and help you with your case.
 You may be eligible to file a claim against the owner and recover your medical expenses, lost income, or any associated damages.

-JD Haas & Associates, PLLC helps victims of animal attacks.
+JD Haas & Associates, PLLC helps victims of dog bites and other animal attacks.
 We may be able to work with you to negotiate a fair settlement with the liable party’s insurance company.
 To schedule a free case evaluation with our law firm, contact us today at 952-345-1025.